What Is A Good Credit Score & How Can You Improve It?

 What is a good credit score to buy a house?

-Like any other loan, the higher the credit score, the better chances a borrower has in securing a loan at a competitive rate.
+Like any other loan, the higher the credit score, the better chance a borrower has of securing a loan at a competitive rate.
 It is possible to get approved for a home loan even with a bad credit score.
 There are a number of specialist lenders in Australia that help borrowers who can’t get approved from mainstream lenders because of their bad credit.
 However, these specialist lenders tend to charge a higher interest rate to account for the higher risk, based on the borrower’s default history.

-What is in a credit report?
+What is included in a credit report?

 1. Personal information